mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 4.2 =
-* Fix: Removed questionmark symbols from headline.
-Now all html entites are properly decoded before anchor attribute.
+* Fix: HTML entites are properly decoded before anchor attribute is added.
+This removes encoding problems and questionmark characters in headlines.

 = 4.1.1 =
 * Feature: Experimental support for Arabic Text.